-There are many wine estates throughout Tuscany, and many welcome guests on tours of their winery, sample their wines in their wine tasting halls, and even prepare gourmet lunches.
+There are many wine estates throughout Tuscany, and many welcome guests on tours of their wineries, sample their wines in their wine-tasting halls and even prepare gourmet lunches.

 Winery tours require advance reservations and are offered at a fee, which is a wonderful opportunity to learn more about the art of winemaking and visit the wine cellars.

 Some of the wonderful wineries in Tuscany and Chianti region are Tenuta Fanti in Montalcino, Banfi, or Vignamaggio, Vicchiomaggio, and Castello Brolio in Chianti.